OstapHetman/bt3_start_template/README.md

-It's a start structure of projects, that helps me
+It's a Project Starter Pack based on Bootstrap 3, SASS and Gulp.